 Looking at the list, the Marriott Bonvoy program leads the pack with 14 Star Alliance transfer partners.
 Fortunately, Marriott points are fairly easy to accumulate, since their rewards cards are issued by both Chase and American Express.
 The transfer ratio is 3:1, with a 5,000 miles bonus for every 60,000 points transferred—resulting in 25,000 airline miles per 60,000 points.

 The following cards are your best bets in terms of signup bonuses and earning ratios:

-Marriott Bonvoy Boundless™ Credit Card from Chase (formerly the Marriott Rewards Premier Plus): The annual fee is $95, and the current bonus is 75,000 points after spending $3,000 in the first three months.
+Marriott Bonvoy Boundless™ Credit Card from Chase: The annual fee is $95, and the current bonus is 75,000 bonus points after spending $3,000 in the first three months.
 Additionally, you earn six points per dollar on eligible Marriott stays and two points for all other purchases.

 There are no foreign transaction fees, and the card comes with other travel benefits such as baggage delay insurance and trip delay and lost luggage reimbursement.

 Related article: Marriott Bonvoy Boundless Credit Card Review

 Marriott Bonvoy Brilliant™ American Express® Card: The annual fee is $450 (See Rates & Fees).
 You earn six points per dollar on eligible Marriott stays, three points at U.S. restaurants and on flights booked directly with airlines, and two points on all other eligible purchases.